PHOTOS BY O.C. CONKLING, COURTESY OF CHELSEA MILLER

 And it is Vierheller's showmanship reflected a recently uncovered booklet of zoo photos dating to the first quarter of the 20th century.

 The photos reveal a zoo that treated its animals primarily as entertainment

 .
 Chimpanzees and monkeys are shown dressed in human clothes and perched on bicycles.
 Granted, these days it is common to clothe dogs in sweaters for warmth, but the primates photographed nearly a century ago in St. Louis were forced to wear top hats — and spats.

 A particularly busy orangutan appears in several photos wearing different versions of an outfit that includes a full jacket and trousers.

 Even handing an orangutan a rifle was fair game for the zoo of the early twentieth century.
 And check out that harmonica/tricycle combo:

-Even more startling than the costumes are photos like this one, which shows a keeper standing next to a small child who is sitting atop the bare back of a hippopotamus, riding the notoriously ornery
+Even more startling than the costumes are photos like the one below, which shows a keeper standing next to a small child riding the the bare back of a hippopotamus, a notoriously ornery ungulate,

 It wasn't just the hippo that the zoo turned into a hands-on attraction.
 In that era, guests were even permitted to ride elephants through the zoo's pathways.

 The above photos are found in a 113-photo booklet titled "Photographs of Scenes in Zoological Park Saint Louis," published by the Barnes Crosby Company.
 The booklet eventually wound up in an auction in Arnold, says Chelsea Miller, who provided the photos to RFT